-Our client, the head of the security service in the company in the financial sector, shared a real case about how they found the insider in the organization using the program of control of employees Kickidler and other technical means of information security.
+Our client, the head of the security service in the company in the financial sector, shared a real case about how they found the insider in the organization using Kickidler employee monitoring software and other technical means of information security.

 At the request of the client we've changed some names in the story, including the name of the respondent, however the series of events hasn't been changed.